-Online degree programmes are having a moment right now.
+Online higher education is having a moment right now.

 As universities around the world move online due to COVID-19, the true potential of online learning has become apparent.
 Anyone with a laptop, internet access, a streak of discipline and a dash of willpower can earn a degree without ever stepping foot on campus.